 The Rocky Horror episode, featuring scenes like Finn walking down a full corridor in nothing but his underwear, Sam on a scene wearing just a pair of tiny golden shorts, Emma ripping Will's shirt off while singing a song about sex to him, and Finn and Sam taking a bath together.

 Green Wing: Mac with his blonde "lion's mane", and also a shirtless wrestling scene with Guy in front of a fire in one of Mac's coma dreams.

 Peter Petrelli and Sylar from Heroes regularly appear in scenes without their shirts on.
 The tendency to write this in for them is lampshaded in one DVD commentary in which the producers joke about receiving fan mail begging them to keep Milo Ventimiglia naked.

-Tom Hiddleston as Prince Hal/Henry V in the BBC's Hollow Crown series, particularly Henry IV parts 1 and 2 and Henry V. At some point in the plays he's: in tight leather, soaking wet, shirtless (and wet) (and wearing only a towel), in leather trousers that draw attention to his crotch, sexing up a prostitute (not in the original stage directions), and wearing armor so tight it's not a surprise that he was sewn into it by the costume department.
+Tom Hiddleston as Prince Hal/Henry V in the BBC's Hollow Crown series, particularly Henry IV parts 1 and 2 and Henry V. At various points in the plays he's in tight leather, soaking wet, shirtless (and wet) (and wearing only a towel), in leather trousers that draw attention to his crotch, sexing up a prostitute (not in the original stage directions), and wearing armor so tight it's not a surprise that he was sewn into it by the costume department.
 The director of Henry V pretty much said that she knew she had a beautiful, beautiful actor and didn't want to waste an inch of him.

 Horatio Hornblower: The Mini Series has a lots of sexy scenes with attractive eye candy sailors in nice uniforms, or in various states of undress, and even completely naked.
 The lead takes the cake, but his mentor and his fellow officers have their fair share of fanservice-y moments.